-I get a lot of emails in my inbox with questions from women around all things menstrual cycle and living from your Inner Woman.
+I get a lot of emails in my inbox with questions from women around all things menstrual cycle.
 And PMS is a topic that frequently pops up, both in my inbox and private sessions.
-One of those emails was from ‘T’, an amazing woman I met when I lived in Thailand years ago.
+One of those emails was from ‘T’, a woman I met when I lived in Thailand years ago.

 She wrote: I feel betrayed by my cycle

 In her email she shared with me the struggles she was experiencing in her cycle, despite having worked deeply with her cycle for over 5 years.
 She was feeling at her wits end with PMS and irregular periods, and wrote: “I’m scared of my feminine rhythms, dreading the time after ovulation.”

 I wanted to share with you what I shared with her, because now 3 months later she is experiencing positive results with just a few tweaks in her approach to her cycle.